 - If you sleep on a mattress with a depth of 12 inches or higher, make sure you get a fitted sheet with pockets deep enough to accommodate that.
-To be on the safe side, I like to go with fitted sheets with pockets that are 14” or deeper.
+To be on the safe side, I like to go with fitted sheets with pockets that are 14 inches or deeper.

-- I can’t overstress the importance of a trial period!
+- We can’t over-stress the importance of a trial period.
 Being able to try a product before financially committing is a great way to decide whether or not a sheet set is really worth the dough.

-Well, we’ve reached the end of my guide and you’re that much closer to finding the bamboo-based bedding of your dreams.
-Remember: a great set of sheets is an investment in your sleep health, so take your time in picking the right one!
+Well, we’ve reached the end of this guide and you’re that much closer to finding the bamboo-based bedding of your dreams.
+Remember: a great set of sheets is an investment in your sleep health, so take your time in picking the right one.
 Happy shopping, everybody.